Click the "+" after a question to view the answer...

 If you are someone who:

-Then you can be an SP!
+Then you cmight have what it takes to be considered an SP!
 SP work is part-time and very rewarding.
 People of all demographics are always needed.

 No. While actors work as SPs, the focus is on providing the student or resident with an educational opportunity, not on performance or dramatic interpretation.
 Playing a patient case is extremely repetitive because the same portrayal must be done for every student during a specific event.

 Compensation ranges from $15 to $25 an hour depending on the program.
 Standardized Patients are hired as part-time employees (without any benefits) and must submit to a background check, identity verification and payroll paper-work processing.
 All SP's are paid through direct deposit.